angely-dev/diffplus/README.md

 The *n*-ary tree data structure will help: to represent how nested the items are, to do the match between blocks.

 Because we deal with config files, **each line is unique per indented block.** Therefore, no need for a list of nodes (allowing for duplicates).
 We can directly use raw nested dicts as *n*-ary trees, keys being the lines.
+The tree conversion is thus achieved with [10 lines of code only](https://github.com/angely-dev/diffplus/blob/1.0.0/diffplus/indented_config.py#L28-L37).

 The deep comparison can then be achieved with either a dedicated third-party module or the lightweight [IncrementalDiff](#incremental-diff) helper embedded in this module.